Apple under investigation in patent dispute on multiple devices

 The US International Trade Commission is putting Apple under the microscope again.

-The agency, which is already investigating complaints against Apple over its legal spat with Qualcomm, announced on Tuesday that it was looking into a patent dispute filed by Aqua Connect and Strategic Technology Partners, two tech companies based in California.
+The commission, which is already investigating complaints against Apple over its legal spat with Qualcomm, said Tuesday that it's looking into a patent dispute filed by Aqua Connect and Strategic Technology Partners, two tech companies based in Nevada.

 "Initially, our product had Apple's full support.
 But years later, Apple built our technology into its macOS and iOS operating systems without our permission," Ronnie Exley, Aqua Connect's CEO, said in a statement.